cjfit/noinject/README.md

 ## License

-MIT License - See LICENSE file for details
+AGPL-3.0 License - See LICENSE file for details

 ## Acknowledgments